-Registration: Existing Scouts that were active, defined as attending a minimum of 50% or more of the weekly meetings in the prior Scouting year (September through August), will have annual registration fees paid by the Troop.
+Registration: Existing Scouts that were active, defined as attending a minimum of 50% or more of the weekly meetings in the prior Scouting year (September through August), will have annual registration fees paid by the Troop (currently \$111.00 for a continuing Scout).
 New Scouts crossing over to Troop 4024 from a Cub Scout Pack pay no membership or registration dues.
 A transfer is done from the Cub Scout Pack to Troop 4024.
-Registrations include a subscription to Boy's Life monthly magazine.
+Registrations include a subscription to Scouting Life monthly magazine.

-Adult leaders complete an application form and pay a registration fee (currently \$60.00) annually.
+Adult leaders complete an application form and pay an annual registration fee established by the BSA and Twin Rivers Council. (currently \$72.00) annually.

-Boy Scout Handbook: A Scout handbook is required for all Scouts.
+Scout Handbook: A Scout handbook is required for all Scouts.
 For new Scouts, after attending approximately 2 to 3 weekly Troop 4024 meetings, they will be presented with a Scout handbook from Troop 4024.
 This handbook will be utilized by the Scout throughout for their Scouting career.
 It is recommended that parents purchase the protective book cover for the handbook at the Scout Shop.

-Uniform: A Scout will require a tan "Class A "uniform shirt.
+Uniform: A Scout will require a tan "Class A" uniform shirt.
 The cost of a uniform shirt and the required patches is approximately \$60.

-At the crossing over ceremony, a new Scout will receive the green uniform shoulder epaulets, a neckerchief and a neckerchief slide from Troop 4024 to signify the transition from Cub Scouts to Boy Scouts.
+At the crossing over ceremony, a new Scout will receive the green uniform shoulder epaulets, a neckerchief and a neckerchief slide from Troop 4024 to signify the transition from Cub Scouts to Scouts.

 "Class B" uniforms.
-Troop 4024 has its own unique Class B shirts (\$13) and baseball style caps (\$15).
-These are available at most meetings for purchase (\$13).
+Troop 4024 has its own unique Class B shirts (\$13).
+These are available at most meetings for purchase.
 See the Key Contacts Section at the end of this guide.

-Dues: Scouts pay weekly patrol dues \$0.50 at meetings.
+Dues: At in-person Troop meetings, Scouts pay weekly patrol dues of \$0.50.
 These are Scout responsibilities and are not expected to be paid by parents.
-Dues money helps to purchase merit badges, rank awards, and other troop supplies and equipment.
+The money from Scout "Dues" helps to purchase merit badges, rank awards, and other troop supplies and equipment.